Gunmen abduct 2 teachers in Edo community – The Sun Nigeria

 Tony Osauzo, Benin

-Gunmen on Monday abducted two teachers, a male and a female, at Obi Primary School at Obi Camp in Avbiosi community in Owan West Local Government Area of Edo State
+Gunmen suspected to be kidnappers, have abducted two teachers, a male and a female, at Obi Primary School at Obi Camp in Avbiosi community in Owan West Local Government Area of Edo State.

-The gunmen reportedly stormed the school at about 10:30 am and ordered six teachers in the school to follow them after shooting sporadically.
+The gunmen reportedly stormed the school at about 10:30am and ordered six teachers in the school to follow them while shooting sporadically.

 According to witnesses, four of the six teachers escaped while the gunmen succeeded in taking two away.